 The panagenda iDNA Applications and GreenLight solutions run on VMWare and Hyper-V platforms.
 Virtual machines can be backup by following the recommended procedures (see Back up Hyper-V virtual machines and Virtual Machine Backup Guide).

 Enpoint Performance Monitoring: Our EPM offering for Microsoft 365 is a SaaS solution that’s runs entirely in multiple Azure Tenants of panagenda and follows all backup policies instituted for services that run on Azure.

 So you’ve joined the World Backup Day… WHAT NOW?

 Crazy as it sounds, your backup is only as good as a restore.
 We strongly suggest that once you choose your backup format, take the extra step and try restoring your data before you actually need to.
 If there are any issues in the backup plan you choose, you’ll want to find them before disaster strikes.

 There are many ways to back up your data.
 We’ve covered many of those here.
-None are guaranteed to be completely.
+None are guaranteed to be complete.
 Ideally, you should have multiple backup plans in place to fully secure your work.
-There is a common rule in data known as the “The 3-2-1 Rule” which basically states the following: There should be 3 copies of your data, on at least 2 different media, with one of those copies being off site.
+There is a common rule in data known as the “The 3-2-1 Rule” which basically states the following: There should be 3 copies of your data, on at least 2 different media, with one of those copies being off-site.
 Following this suggested World Backup Day “best practices” along with evaluating which forms of backup work best for your situation can help you plan for nearly any failure scenario.